 The International Training and Education Centre for Health (I-TECH)

-- Liaise with programme staff on research and data related issues
+- Liaise with stakeholders on clinical and data-related issues

 - Perform other tasks as instructed